 According to Gartner: ”The cloud networking software market will reach $5.3 billion by 2030, up from $2 billion in 2021, with private cloud the largest but most difficult segment to enter.”
 A major driver will be the desire to extend existing data centre networks to the public cloud environment.
 “By 2025, 35% of companies that use multiple public cloud providers will use a single network stack, an increase of over 10 times from 2021.”1

-Alkira is the leader in cloud networking as a service.
+Alkira is the leader in cloud area networking.
 We unify multiple clouds, sites, and users via an enterprise network built entirely in the cloud.
 Our Cloud Exchange Points auto-create this network plumbing and when deployed to multiple locations auto-connect to form a global fabric – all done with point and click integration of best-of-breed security and networking services.
 The network is managed using the same controls, policies, and security network admins know, can instantly scale as needed, and is available as a service.
 There is no new hardware to deploy, no software to download and no cloud architecture to learn.
 Alkira’s solution is trusted by Fortune 100 enterprises, leading system integrators and global managed service providers.
 Learn more at www.Alkira.com or follow us @AlkiraNet.

 Alkira US contact: